 So how do you establish trust and credibility during times of change?

 I’ll start by saying, in some cases, it takes more time to develop and in others, it can happen sooner rather than later.
-In either case, here’s what you want to do when you want to establish trust and credibility:
+In either case, here’s what I invite you to consider when establishing trust and credibility:

 - Integrity – do what you say and say what you mean.
 It’s the simplest definition and one I try to live by every day.
 You don’t need to ‘prove’ yourself when you’re being integral to who you are and following through on what you say you’re going to.
 In a case where you’re not able to follow through on a deliverable, say so and provide an alternative solution or timeline.